Is There Such a Thing as Eating too Much Grilled Food?

 With summer upon us, many of us are turning to the grill, but how healthy an option is it?
 Turns out if you are not careful with your consumption, you may end up compromising your health.
 There are a couple of factors that can guide you on the best way to manage your grilled food intake.

 Home grilling is always going to beat pre-prepared grilled foods because this way, you have more control over the process, and how well to tweak the dish into your liking.
 After all, if you already have the best turkey smoker at home, it makes no sense to buy it from a restaurant.

 Save up your grilled food for that big weekend BBQ

 Let’s be honest – every BBQ event is embedded on great grilled food.
 If you are going to deny yourself throughout your week, at least loosen up on BBQs.
-They are a great way to socialize outdoors, with a variety of foods like grilled pork, chicken, beef, salmon, veggies, among others, and drinks to pair with them.
+They are a great way to socialize outdoors, with a variety of foods like grilled pork, chicken, habanero beef jerky, salmon, veggies, among others, and drinks to pair with them.

 Other than BBQs, grilled foods provide the perfect environment for a social gathering, and can even be perfect for major holidays.
 Ever tried a grilled or smoked turkey?
 You might never use your oven again!
 Barbecue FAQ is an awesome resource to finding the perfect grill.

 Much as you may want to stay away from grilled foods, you will notice that some foods are better grilled than cooked any other way.
 For example, when it comes to cooking chicken, frying is not the only tasty option.
 The oils and flour will only pile up to your calorie intake, compromising your health standards.

 On the other hand, you may also want to consider that grilling vegetables is better than cooking them in different styles because grilling helps retain most nutrients and vitamins in the foods.
 Lucky for you, grilled vegetables don’t create carcinogens when they char, unlike meats.